Thiruppathi/nodebots/README.md

 The ultimate combination of Arduino, Johnny-Five, node.js & few other hardware lets you create amazing things.
 Come tinker with hardware and few lines of JavaScript code to make things light up.

-Get an Arduino Starter Kit, if you like to hack after the talk; This kit contains an Arduino, Breadboard, Selection of LEDs, Sensors, Motors, etc.,
+Get an Arduino Starter Kit, if you like to hack after the talk;

 Suitable Kits can be found at [oomlout](http://oomlout.co.uk/collections/arduino/products/arduino-starter-kit-ardx) and [Proto-Pic](http://proto-pic.co.uk/proto-pic-arduino-starter-kit-for-arduino-uno/).

+These kits contain an Arduino, Breadboard, Selection of LEDs, Sensors, Motors, etc.,